alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 sudo git clone https://github.com/wb666greene/AI-Person-Detector-with-YOLO-verification-Version-2.git mv https://github.com/wb666greene/AI-Person-Detector-with-YOLO-verification-Version-2 AI
 ```
-## Rename the directory to AI2, otherwise you'll need to edit the node-red scripts to account for the different names, then activate the virtual environment:
+#### Don't skip the mv (rename) of the directory to AI2, otherwise you'll need to edit the node-red scripts to account for the different names.

 ```
-source y8ovv/bin/activate  # or source y8cuda/bin/activate if using cuda
 cd AI2
 # make sure the five *.sh scripts have the execute bit set.
 chmod ugo+x *.sh